milkbottledude/woodlands-jb_tracker/README.md

 Fig 2.9: metrics from training with 184 training images

-The numbers are still far from ideal, but at least the loss is decreasing now instead of increasing with epoch number.
+The numbers are still far from ideal, but at least the loss is decreasing now 📉 instead of increasing with epoch number.

-Afterwards, there was just a bunch more annotation.
-I split the total images I had at the time (about 1000) into 7 batches in the GCloud folder.
+Afterwards, there was just a bunch more annotation ✏️.
+I split the total images I had at the time (about 1000) into 7 batches in the GCloud folder 📦.
 I hit 334 training images after annotating the 2nd batch and trained the model again:

 insert results 334 here

 Fig 2.10: metrics from training with 334 training images

-The results did not show any major improvement in model performance.
+The results did show improvement 📈 in model performance, but not much.
 The training loss and validation loss only improved very slightly from when i trained the model with 184 images, almost half the number of images.
 Same for the recall and precision, only marginally better, and they were not smooth curves meaning the model is not performing very consistently.
 Not good news.

-A few late nights later, I hit 514 images after completing the 3rd batch of image annotations:
+A few late nights later, I hit 514 images after completing the 3rd batch 📦 of image annotations:

 insert results 514 here